Refresh Cathode Ray Tube

 It is used to control the intensity of the electron beam by changing its voltage level.

 The high negative voltage on the grid completely stops the electron beam to pass through the small hole in the control grid by repelling the electrons.

 A small negative voltage simply decreases the intensity of the electron beam.
-By doing this we control the screen brightness which directly depends on the intensity of electron beam.
+By doing this we control the screen brightness which directly depends on the intensity of the electron beam.

 The focusing system is used to converge the electron beam to focus on a small spot when it stricks the phosphor screen.

-Otherwise the electrons repel each other and the beam would spread out as it approaches the screen.
+Otherwise, the electrons repel each other and the beam would spread out as it approaches the screen.